Back to Our History

 Catholic Social Service Bureau established

-Determined to make a difference in Melbourne, Norma and Connie presented a visionary proposal for a new service to Archbishop Mannix, culminating in the establishment of the Catholic Social Services Bureau in 1935.
+Determined to make a difference in Melbourne, and influenced by their belief in family unity, Norma and Connie presented a proposal for a coordinated service to Archbishop Mannix, culminating in the establishment of the Catholic Social Services Bureau in 1935.

 The Bureau’s social workers, worked tirelessly to keep children safely with their families, offering support and alternatives to institutional care.
 This approach set a precedent for a holistic approach to supporting families, and is the foundation for family services at CCV and throughout Australia.